 - Your eligibility for Advance Premium Tax Credits (APTC) and/or Cost-Sharing Reductions (CSR).

 - The amount of Advance Premium Tax Credits.

 - The level of Cost-Sharing Reductions.

-- A denial of a request to vacate a dismissal, an appeal decision issued by the State, or a failure of the Exchange to provide timely notice of an eligibility determination.
+- A denial of a request to vacate a dismissal, which is an appeal decision issued by the State.

 Disputes that You Cannot Appeal